 Memoria College exalts Socratic Wisdom—the humble recognition that we all have much more to learn.
 As such, Memoria College was founded to be a flexible and convenient opportunity to access the Great Books, offering a classical education to any adult who did not formally receive one or who wishes to broaden their education.
 Courses are intended for teachers, homeschooling parents, and all who wish to immerse themselves in the Great Books and the best that has been thought and said.

-Memoria College exists to provide students a broad and meaningful encounter with the Great Books and Culture of Western civilization.
+Memoria College exists to provide students with a broad and meaningful encounter with the Great Books and Culture of Western civilization through affordable, accessible higher education.

 We aim to establish Memoria College as a place where the next generation of classical educators and lovers of the liberal arts can be initiated online into the Great Conversation through a better understanding of the Great Books of Western Civilization.